Dev-kaif/motion-learning/Intermediate.md

 - Animate **background color** when an element is moved.
 - Change **opacity or blur** based on scroll.
 - Rotate or skew components on interaction.
+- Scroll-triggered fades or scales
+- Interactive sliders that affect multiple outputs